More than 90 percent of exhibition space already booked

 The worldwide boom in renewable energy continues unabated and is gaining momentum.
 Not even the falling prices of fossil energy carriers over the past few months and quarters have been able to knock it off course.
 Renewables are on the rise and becoming less expensive at the same time: According to a study by the International Renewable Energy Agency (IRENA), the cost of solar energy from utility-scale installations was 56 percent lower than the cost of energy from the cheapest fossil energy source.
 Between 2010 and 2023, the cost of solar energy dropped by 90 percent.
-The positive development of the industry is reflected in the number of registrations for the smarter E Europe exhibition alliance: Seven months before the event, Messe München’s 19 halls and the Outdoor Area are already 90 percent booked.
+The positive development of the industry is reflected in the number of registrations for The smarter E Europe exhibition alliance: Seven months before the event, Messe München’s 19 halls and the Outdoor Area are already 90 percent booked.

 The rapid price development of solar energy is mainly driven by the photovoltaic modules, whose prices dropped by 93 percent between 2009 and 2023.
 The price of other components, such as inverters and mounting systems, has also fallen.
 Battery storage has seen similar developments: The price of this technology, which is essential for a 24/7 renewable energy supply, has dropped by 89 percent between 2010 and 2023.
 To ensure solar and wind power deployment continues at a rapid pace, infrastructure must expand alongside and become smarter.
 Digitalization and flexibilization are key to building powerful grids and markets for tomorrow’s energy world.